nfroidure/midifile/README.md

-MidiFile
+MIDIFile
 ============

-MidiFile is a project intended to read/write standard MIDI files with JavaScript.
+MIDIFile is a project intended to read/write standard MIDI files with JavaScript.
+MIDFile is fully tested with the 3 existing MIDI formats.

-You can trst it here : http://rest4.org/github/nfroidure/MidiFile/master/tests/index.html
+You can test it here : http://rest4.org/github/nfroidure/MIDIFile/master/tests/index.html

 What it does
 -------------
 * Read MIDI files
 * Check MIDI file structure (using strictMode)
-*	(Not yet but soon) Write midi files
+*	(Not yet but soon) Write MIDI files

 What it doesn't do
 -------------
-*	Playing midi files.
-It's the role of the WebMidiAPI or it's polyfill.
-You can find a sample MIDI player based on MidiFile in the test folder.
+*	Playing MIDI files.
+It's the role of the WebMIDIAPI or it's polyfill.
+You can find a sample MIDI player based on MIDIFile in the test folder.

 Usage
 -------------